Tillerz/worldanvil-templates/tools/backup/readme.md

 `extract.py yourworldname\articlebackup.json`

-This will extract the main fields (content,sidepanelcontenttop,sidepanelcontent,sidebarcontentbottom,footnotes,fullfooter,displayCss) into a sub folder `extract/` with the `article-slug` being the filename, followed by `_<fieldname>` and ending with `.txt`.

-The content of each file is plain text and read for a copy/paste back into your WA article.
+This will extract the main fields (content, sidepanelcontenttop, sidepanelcontent, sidebarcontentbottom, footnotes, fullfooter, displayCss) into a sub folder `extract/` with the `article-slug` being the filename, followed by `_<fieldname>` and ending with `.txt`.
+The content of each file is plain text and ready for a copy/paste back into your WA article.

+Example: you want to extract just the css or whichever two fields:

+`extract.py yourworldname\articlebackup.json --fields displayCss`
+`extract.py yourworldname\articlebackup.json --fields fieldname1,fieldname2`

+List all the fieldnames of your article backup (just the text ones, no booleans etc):

 `extract.py yourworldname\articlebackup.json -l`

-This will list all the fieldnames of your article backup (just the text ones, no booleans etc).
 If you want to get ALL fields, you use:

 `extract.py yourworldname\articlebackup.json -l -a`